muehlefeldt/unity-machine-learning/docs/run-log.md

 * Still no movement in y possible for drone.
 * Build.
 * Reward changed as outlined above with facotr.
+* reward = -0.1f * m_DistToTargetNormal;
 * Longer run to get a feel.
 10e6 steps.
+* Result: Learning process is very unstable.
+But atleast promissing.
+* Terminated.
+Error in action space size.

+## 1214
+* Rerun of 1213.
+But 5e6 steps.
+* Error fix in action space size.
+Does that even matter?

+##
+* reward = -0.05f * m_DistToTargetNormal;
+* Test different reward scaling factors.
+* Still no movement in y possible for drone.